Meet Kolbe

 Some of what I enjoy

-In my free time, I love communing in the ritual of coffee with friends and family, curating nourishing spaces to soften into experience and narrative, and letting my inner child of God play among the crests of both sea and land.
-I also love dancing & cooking with my wife, traveling, biking,& picnics as a family, tinkering on something old, or soaking in a good book.
-Lately, I’ve been exploring more photography and Christian Iconography.
+I love a boring, ordinary life.
+In my free time, I love sharing the ritual of coffee with friends and family, curating cozy, nourishing spaces to soften into experience and story, and letting my inner child of God play among the crests of sea and land.

 Wondering how we might work together?